 There are no pre-requisite studies.

-Non Year 12: Applicants must submit a statement as part of their direct application and include their reasons for wanting to study the course.
+Non-year 12 applicants only: Non-year 12 applicants must submit a statement as part of their direct application and include their reasons for wanting to study the course.
 Applicants should also detail any work experience in fashion and textiles merchandising when completing the statement.

 How to apply

 - Check the application dates to see when to apply.

 - Ensure you meet all of the entry requirements (see above section).